bytebase/bytebase/docs/design/gh-ost-integration.md

 ### In-migration progress

 gh-ost can report its migration progress.
-It's important to show user the progress, because typically it will take hours or even days to complete when migrating on large tables.
+It's essential to show the user the progress because, typically, it will take hours or even days to complete when migrating on large tables.
 We periodically update the progress in `TaskRunResultPayload.Detail`.

 ### Approve, run, approve, cut-over

 We will have two tasks for the actual migration.
-The first task runs gh-ost, syncs the ghost table with the original table.
-Once synced, the first task will be `DONE` and the second task will be `PENDING_APPROVAL`.
-The second task does the cut-over, which locks the tables and atomically switch table names.
-The second task is blocked by the first task.
+The first task runs gh-ost and syncs the ghost table with the original table.
+Once synced, the first task will be `DONE`, and the second task will be `PENDING_APPROVAL`.
+The second task is the cut-over, which locks the tables and atomically switches table names.
+The first task blocks the second task.

 These two tasks need to access the same `Migrator`.
 Unfortunately, the way we schedule tasks now is not capable of it.
-Fortunately, we can leverage the unix socket file that gh-ost migrator listens on.
-When the ghost table catches up with the original table , the "run" task will switch to `DONE`, and the "cut over" task will be `PENDING_APPROVAL`.
-The "cut over" task sends `"cut-over"` to the socket file to execute cut over.
+Fortunately, we can leverage the Unix socket file that the gh-ost migrator listens on.
+When the ghost table catches up with the original table, the "run" task will switch to `DONE`, and the "cut-over" task will be `PENDING_APPROVAL`.
+The "cut-over" task sends `"cut-over"` to the socket file to execute cut-over.

 The socket file is in `/tmp` directory, so the operating system will clean it up and we won't bother removing it.
 The socket file name will be `./tmp/gh-ost.{{ISSUE_ID}}.{{TASK_ID}}.{{DATABASE_ID}}.{{DATABASE_NAME}}.{{TABLE_NAME}}.{{TIMESTAMP}}.sock`.

 We will have task checks for both tasks.
 For the "run" task, we have `TaskCheckDatabaseSchemaUpdateGhost` mentioned above.
-For the "cut-over" task, we will have a task check to check whether it is good to cut-over now (in sync, network lags good etc.)
+For the "cut-over" task, we will have a task check to check whether it is good to cut-over now (in sync, network lags good, etc.)

 ```Go
 const TaskCheckDatabaseSchemaUpdateGhostCutover = "bb.task-check.database.schema.update.ghost.cutover"